Here are the biggest dangers of Arbonne and other MLMs

 **Increasing thermogenesis may aid in weight management, although this has not definitely been shown.

 Okay, so which is it?
-Does thermogenesis work, or is Arbonne full of shit?
+Does thermogenesis work, or is Arbonne full of it?

 The plot thickens when the company says the product includes the ingredient Svetol, which ‘research’ says helps with weight loss: